Update: 2019 Washington Non-Compete Bill Signed Into Law

 This is big news for Washington businesses and their employees.
 While the 2019 law doesn’t purport to ban the use of non-competes altogether, it imposes significant restrictions on their use by Washington employers.
 A sampling of the key restrictions are addressed below.

-A central goal of the bill is to prevent non-competes from being used for low level employees.
-To that end, the bill would nullify non-compete agreements for any employee earning $100,000 or less per year.
+A central goal of the law is to prevent non-competes from being used for low level employees.
+To that end, the law would nullify non-compete agreements for any employee earning $100,000 or less per year.